Early Symptoms

 When blood flow is restricted, parts of your skin could appear to be drier than normal, more red, or an unusual color.

-Burning sensations or aching of feet and toes
+Aching of feet and toes

 Advanced Symptoms